 1. Step into a deep lunge.
 From standing, take a large step forward with your right foot.
 Bend your front knee to roughly 90 degrees, keeping it stacked directly over the ankle.
 Your back knee hovers just above the ground or rests on it lightly.
 Keep your torso upright, your core engaged, and your weight centered between both legs.
 Don't let the front knee shoot past the toes.

 2. Plant your inside hand and sink the hips.
 Place your left hand (same side as the back leg) flat on the floor just inside your front foot.
 If you can't reach the floor, use a yoga block or place your fingertips down.
 Let your hips sink forward and down.
 You should feel a deep stretch through the hip flexor and quad of the trailing leg.
-Keep that back leg active — push through the ball of the foot rather than collapsing into the stretch.
+Keep that back leg active by pushing through the ball of the foot rather than collapsing into the stretch.

 3. Rotate and reach with your free hand.
 This is the key part.
 Rotate your torso toward your front knee, opening your chest to the side.
 Extend your right arm straight toward the ceiling.
-Follow your hand with your eyes — let the gaze lead the rotation.
+Follow your hand with your eyes and let the gaze lead the rotation.
 The rotation should come from your mid-back (thoracic spine), not your lower back.
 Your hips stay square to the ground while your upper body opens like a door.
 Feel the stretch across your chest, shoulder, and the entire side of your torso.

 Lunge reach proper form: hips stay square while the thoracic spine rotates and the free arm reaches straight up.